Color Grading Techniques: Creating the Perfect Mood with Color Correction

 4. Creating Filmic Looks with LUTs

-Look-Up Tables (LUTs) are pre-defined color grading presets that mimic the characteristics of various film stocks.
+Look‑Up Tables (LUTs) are pre‑defined color grading presets that mimic the characteristics of various film stocks.
 Applying LUTs can instantly give your video a cinematic feel and help achieve specific moods or styles.
-Experiment with different LUTs and adjust their intensity to find the right balance for your project.
+You can find ready‑made LUT collections on Amazon, for instance Cine LUT Pack.
+Adjust the intensity of the LUT to find the right balance for your project.

 5. Split Toning